Characterization of $n$-Lie Derivations on Generalized Matrix Algebras: Key Techniques: -Lie Derivations

 \end{proof}

-A thorough analysis and meticulous computation of Lemmas \ref{xxsec3.11}-\ref{xxsec3.13} reveal that their proofs rely solely on: the concept of Lie derivations, the characterization of the algebraic center, and conclusions obtained from previous lemmas.
-Consequently, the proof methodology can be directly generalized without modification, yielding corresponding analogous results.
-To facilitate the exposition of the current proposition's proof, we restate these conclusions (see Lemmas \ref{xxsec3.18}-\ref{xxsec3.20}) below.
+A thorough analysis and meticulous computation of Lemmas \ref{xxsec3.12}-\ref{xxsec3.14} reveal that their proofs rely solely on: the behavior of Lie derivations with respect to each component, the characterization of the algebraic center, and conclusions obtained from previous lemmas.
+Consequently, those fundamental and underlying methods employed in Lemmas \ref{xxsec3.12}-\ref{xxsec3.14} could be moved to here under the new perspective without any essential modifications.
+Of course, the corresponding results and counterparts can be successfully achieved.
+To facilitate the exposition of Proposition \ref{xxsec3.17}, we are going to restate these conclusions without detailed proofs.